yuseok-kim-edushare/yuseok-kim-edushare/README.md

 ## Hi there 👋
 <br>
-🌱 I’m currently probationary employee in a company which located on Busan I hope doing well on probation period and become regular employee and hoping will introduce myself with my company name
+🌱 I’m currently probationary employee in a company which located on Busan <br>
+ I hope doing well on probation period and become regular employee and hoping will introduce myself with my company name
 </br>